TAB Trackside: Television

-TAB Trackside began television broadcasting in 1992 as Action TV - a free-to-air UHF station that only broadcast during live racing events.
+Trackside began television broadcasting in 1992 as Action TV - a free-to-air UHF station that only broadcast during live racing events.
 In 1993, it changed its name to Trackside.
 From 1994, Sky Television began using broadcasting Discovery Channel to subscribers when Trackside was in closedown.
 The station received a dedicated channel on the new Sky Digital platform in 1999, which began broadcasting 18 hours a day from 2004 and 24 hours a day from 2007.
 In addition to live New Zealand racing, the channel introduced racing replay, preview and review shows, and live racing and racing shows from Australia.
 The channel began broadcasting in widescreen from 15 December 2008.

 In October 2009, TAB introduced a second channel - TAB TV - to accommodate live racing from Hong Kong and Singapore.
 In December 2010, Trackside became available on the Freeview terrestrial service.
 In October 2013 it changed the TVNZ metadata on the Freeview satellite service to unlock access to Trackside TV, keeping TAB TV as a pay-TV channel.
 On 14 April 2014, it ceased operations on Freeview, becoming only available to Sky subscribers.
 In August 2014, Trackside TV and TAB TV were relaunched as TAB Trackside 1 and TAB Trackside 2, extending racing coverage from all codes and enabling up to 5000 additional races to be broadcast each year that were previously not scheduled.